 My mate Sarah switched to evening doses after realising her 9 AM ashwagandha was making her too chill for important presentations.
 Now she takes 600mg at 7 PM and sleeps like a baby.

 For even better sleep support, some people combine ashwagandha with other natural sleep aids.
-OkieBee's Sleep Well Gummies pairs well with evening ashwagandha doses - it contains complementary herbs like passionflower and lemon balm that work synergistically.
+OkieBee's Deep Sleep pairs well with evening ashwagandha doses - it contains complementary herbs like passionflower and lemon balm that work synergistically.

 Split Dosing